Last Updated on January 22, 2021 by Celeste

-Monemvasia, a steep rock, a ruined fortress, a fortified city with cobblestone alleys, narrow streets, dramatic scenery… One of our favourite family summer vacations is the one to Monemvasia.
-This beautiful destination has won our hearts forever.
-Here is our personal family travel experience and a family travel guide on where to stay and what to see and do in Monemvasia.
+Monemvasia, a steep rock, a ruined fortress, a fortified city with cobblestone alleys, narrow streets, dramatic scenery… One of our most memorable trips was our vacation in Monemvasia.
+This beautiful Greek destination has won our hearts forever.
+Here is our family travel experience with tips on where to stay and what to see & do in Monemvasia in Greece with kids!

 Monemvasia with Kids